VerdieCraig/verdie-craig-portfolio/replit.md

 ## Overview

-This is a personal portfolio website for Verdie Craig, a Junior Full-Stack Software Developer.
+This is a personal portfolio website for Verdie Craig, a Full-Stack Software Developer.
 The application is built as a single-page application (SPA) using React with TypeScript, featuring a modern design system powered by shadcn/ui components and Tailwind CSS.
 The portfolio showcases professional experience, technical skills, projects, and contact information in a clean, responsive layout.

 ## User Preferences